guilhemmarchand/nmon-binaries/README.md

 ## Linux distributions

-Currently there binaries compiled for:
+Currently, binaries are available for:

 * Oracle Linux: *ol*